Xilinx/Vitis_Libraries/docs/api-reference.rst

   The src2 image acts as both input and output, as shown below:
 | |image2|

-Whereas, in the xfOpenCV implementation, the accumulated image is stored separately, as shown below:
+Whereas, in the Vitis vision implementation, the accumulated image is stored separately, as shown below:

 |